 In addition to developing the knowledge and skills required to teach your chosen subject, you will be able to identify and evaluate effective strategies for assessing children's learning through formative and summative assessment strategies.
 You will critically evaluate the effectiveness of a wide range of resources and your own lesson plans.
 You will also understand the importance of literacy, numeracy and ICT in delivering an effective, all round curriculum.
 At the end of the course you will be able to provide evidence that you have developed the appropriate subject knowledge and pedagogy to meet the required teaching standards.

-You will have many opportunities both individually and in groups to apply learning within your specialist subject, and for most of the course you will work in parallel with chemistry and physics students.
+You will have many opportunities both individually and in groups to apply learning within your specialist subject, and for most of the course you will work in parallel with science students from the other specialist science subjects.
 There will also be breakout sessions where you will be working in your specialist subject.

 This module aims to introduce the professional secondary school environment.
 You will demonstrate your progress in developing your understanding and skills necessary to operate as an effective teacher in a secondary school.
 As such, it supports you to progress towards the achievement of current requirements for the award of Qualified Teacher Status.